Published Survey

 English Composition / Writing College-level English Composition courses will satisfy (Current UW-Madison students must complete the "Communication A" requirement).
 Requirement will be satisfied if you earn a bachelor’s degree from an accredited U.S. institution prior to matriculation.
 3

-General Elective(s) 4 courses (12 credits minimum) of General Elective Coursework in Social Science, Humanities, Foreign Language or Diversity Studies.
+General Elective(s) 4 courses (12 credits minimum) of General Elective Coursework in Social Science, Communication, Humanities, Foreign Language or Diversity Studies.
 Requirement will be satisfied if you earn a bachelor’s degree from an accredited U.S. institution prior to matriculation.
 3

-General Elective(s) 4 courses (12 credits minimum) of General Elective Coursework in Social Science, Humanities, Foreign Language or Diversity Studies.
+General Elective(s) 4 courses (12 credits minimum) of General Elective Coursework in Social Science, Communication, Humanities, Foreign Language or Diversity Studies.
 Requirement will be satisfied if you earn a bachelor’s degree from an accredited U.S. institution prior to matriculation.
 3

-General Elective(s) 4 courses (12 credits minimum) of General Elective Coursework in Social Science, Humanities, Foreign Language or Diversity Studies.
+General Elective(s) 4 courses (12 credits minimum) of General Elective Coursework in Social Science, Communication, Humanities, Foreign Language or Diversity Studies.
 Requirement will be satisfied if you earn a bachelor’s degree from an accredited U.S. institution prior to matriculation.
 3

-General Elective(s) 4 courses (12 credits minimum) of General Elective Coursework in Social Science, Humanities, Foreign Language or Diversity Studies.
+General Elective(s) 4 courses (12 credits minimum) of General Elective Coursework in Social Science, Communication, Humanities, Foreign Language or Diversity Studies.
 Requirement will be satisfied if you earn a bachelor’s degree from an accredited U.S. institution prior to matriculation.
 3

 • Science Course Prerequisites with Labs: Yes